 An adapter is a metal tube or ring with a mount that matches your camera on one side and a mount that matches your lens on the other.
 By the means of the adapter you can use a lens from different system on your camera.
 First, you attach the adapter to the lens, and then you attach them to your camera - just like any lens specially designed for your camera.
 However, this requires that the flange focal distance of the lens mount is equal to or greater than the flange focal distance of the camera mount.
 The flange focal distance is the distance from the mounting flange to the film or imaging sensor plane.
 The greater the difference in flange focal distances, the thicker the adapter.

-From the above table, it immediately becomes clear that Canon EOS cameras are the best if you like experimenting with vintage manual focus lenses, and Nikon cameras are poorly suited for this, since popular mounts such as Contax/Yashica, M42 or Olympus OM cannot be adapted.
+From the above table, it immediately becomes clear that Canon EOS and Sigma SD-series cameras are the best if you like experimenting with vintage manual focus lenses, and Nikon cameras are poorly suited for this, since popular mounts such as Contax/Yashica, M42 or Olympus OM cannot be adapted.

 One more important note.
-Canon EOS cameras have the shortest flange distance of any modern digital SLR camera, which is 44mm.
+Both Canon EOS and Sigma SD-series cameras have the shortest flange distance of any modern digital SLR camera, which is 44mm.
 Therefore, if the lens has a mount with a flange focal distance of less than 44mm, that lens cannot be adapted to any digital SLR camera.

 Vintage SLR lens mounts that cannot be adapted to modern digital SLR cameras:

 |Lens mount||FFD, mm

 ||Lens mount||FFD, mm